dedalus94/multinational-retail-data-centralisation/README.md

 The cleaned data was stored in a local SQL server Database.
 Datatypes were fixed using an SQL script, as well as minor formatting, column deletions and the create of a star-based schema is also done by the same script.

+Python concepts used in this project: Classes, methods, list comprehension, lambda functions with Pandas apply, regular expressions, and more.

 ## Installation instructions